 What does the applicant need to prove?

 People who ask for restraining or protective orders need to convince the judge that they’re necessary to prevent continuing or imminent harm.
-In a domestic violence situation, for example, the victim (the plaintiff) supplies a sworn statement alleging facts that support a claim of serious, imminent harm, which enables a judge to issue a temporary order then and there, without notice to the object of the order (the defendant).
-After the defendant receives notice and within a few days, the judge will hold a hearing to determine whether to make the restraining order final.
+In a domestic violence situation, for example, the victim (the petitioner) supplies a sworn statement alleging facts that support a claim of serious and/or imminent harm, which enables a judge to issue a temporary order then and there, without notice to the object of the order (the respondent).
+After the respondent receives notice and within a few days, the judge will hold a hearing to determine whether to make the restraining order final.

 How long do protective orders last?

-Many states set a time limit on the duration of a final order (though extensions can be granted); others allow the judge to make the order permanent.
+Most protective orders set a time limit on the duration of a final order (though extensions can be granted).
 But even final orders can be modified if either party asks the judge to do so (and if the judge agrees).